-Join us this summer as we head to the northern corners of the world to discover the best that Iceland and Scandinavia has to offer on this ultimate Nordic teen adventure.
-We will begin this truly unique tour cruising through impressive Norwegian fjords, enjoying charming towns in Sweden, discovering why Denmark is considered the happiest country in the world, and checking out the world’s most live-able city in Finland.
+Join us this summer as we head to the northern corners of the world to discover the best that Iceland and Scandinavia have to offer on this ultimate Nordic teen adventure.
+We will begin this truly unique tour exploring impressive Norwegian fjords and glaciers, enjoying charming towns in Sweden, discovering why Denmark is considered the happiest country in the world, and checking out the world’s most live-able city in Finland.
 In addition to these well known cities and sites, we will also visit some lesser-known gems of Scandinavia, including charming local towns and beautiful countryside that are off the typical tourist track.

 Then it is onward to Iceland!
 Breathtaking waterfalls, immense glaciers, spectacular volcanoes, and some of the richest wildlife on the planet have made this remote European country one of the world’s top destinations.
 We’ll begin in the hip city of Reykjavik, home to funky street art, artisan boutiques, and some of the friendliest people you’ll ever meet.
 From there we’ll road-trip around the entire country following the Ring Road, making stops along the way to soak in one of the world’s most untouched countries.
 You’ll have the chance to snorkel in the fissure, where the European and American tectonic plates meet, hear the roar of waterfalls as you stand behind the cascading water, and hang out with puffins as they roost on the cliffs!
 Go for a soak in not just one, but several natural hot springs, including the famous Blue Lagoon.
 Hike in the amazing Dimmuborgir Lava Forest, and even ride the majestic Icelandic horses.
 Cross fjords, kayak through a beautiful harbor to a shipwreck, and of course, go whale watching!